neuraloperator/neuraloperator/doc/source/theory_guide/advantages.rst

 rather than learning discretized approximations.
 This alignment with the underlying mathematical structure ensures that the learned mapping respects the continuous nature of the problem.

-To be more precise, Fourier neural operators (and other neural operators) are universal approximators, in the sense that any sufficiently smooth operator can be approximated to arbitrary accuracy using a Fourier neural operator (see Theorem 5 in [4]).

-Note however that, just like universal function approximation theorems for neural networks, these are only theoretical guarantees, and there can be an important gap between theory and practice.
-Although a sufficiently smooth operator can, in theory, be approximated by a neural operator to any desired level of accuracy, achieving that accuracy in practice may not be possible because of errors incurred when discretizing the input and output functions, and because of challenging optimization landscapes which can result in suboptimally trained neural operators.

 .. raw:: html